kotolex/surrealist/README.md

 # README #

-Py_Surreal is a Python tool to work with awesome [SurrealDB](https://docs.surrealdb.com/docs/intro)
+Surrealist is a Python tool to work with awesome [SurrealDB](https://docs.surrealdb.com/docs/intro)

 It is blocking and **unofficial**, so if you need async AND/OR official client go [here](https://github.com/surrealdb/surrealdb.py)